 (VMWare will not be supported in the training)

-A VirtualBox VM will be provided on USB flash drives at the beginning of the training.
+A VirtualBox VM will be provided on USB flash drives at the beginning of On-Site trainings.

 Please note that having a 64-bit CPU and a 64-bit OS is not always enough to support 64-bit virtualization.